SkybuckFlying/Bitcoin2Delphi/Readme.md

 # Bitcoin2Delphi

 "Git Superproject" for conversion of Bitcoin/C/C++ to Delphicoin/Pascal/Delphi

-Two submodules exist:
+This superproject contains two submodules:

 1. bitcoin
 2. Delphicoin

+These two submodules can be seen on the code page/tab of Bitcoin2Delphi like so/example:

+Delphicoin @ 3a966d7
+bitcoin @ 02cf20b

+The numbers behind the @ are git commits/hashes

-These are git pointers towards two other repositories at a certain commit hash/point of those repositories.
+Together they are git modules/pointers towards two other repositories at a certain commit hash/point of those repositories.

 The bitcoin submodule links to bitcoin (core) repository at https://github.com/bitcoin/bitcoin at a certain commit of that repository.
 The delphicoin submodule links to Delphicoin repository at https://github.com/SkybuckFlying/Delphicoin at a certain commit of that repository.